jupyter-book/mystmd/packages/myst-to-tex/docs/index.md

 ## Overview

-The `myst-to-tex` library aims to translate all standard MyST syntax to sensible LaTeX syntax, as well as be extensible to other plugins.
+The `myst-to-tex` library aims to translate all standard MyST syntax to sensible $\LaTeX$ syntax, as well as be extensible to other plugins.